 If you still don’t feel committed to your decision to visit Pioneertown one day, let the Pottery Shop persuade you.
 Visit the store and pick the pottery that will fill your kitchen with unique vintage style and a rustic vibe.

 Hours: The Pottery Shop is open daily from 12:00 am until 5:00 pm.
 The hours might vary, though.
-So be sure to check official website prior to your visit to Pioneertown.
+So be sure to check the official website prior to your visit to Pioneertown.

 Soap Goats Shop

 The Soap Goats Shop is yet another stunning store to visit in Pioneertown, especially for baby goats lovers.
-Technically consisting of two businesses, JoAnne’s Simple Soap and Bill & JoAnne’s Pipes Canyon Pygoras, it steals attention of every passerby.
+Technically consisting of two businesses, JoAnne’s Simple Soap and Bill & JoAnne’s Pipes Canyon Pygoras, it steals the attention of every passerby.
 Crowds of guests gather in front of the shop, patiently waiting for their turn to pet the friendly goats.

 Hours: The soap shop and petting zoo usually invite the visitors of Pioneertown on Saturday and Sunday afternoons.
 The place, however, can remain closed when the weather is less than favorable for the precious baby goats.